oehf/ipf/src/site/markdown/migration-3.4.md

 `org.openehealth.ipf.commons.ihe.xds.core.transform.hl7.pid.PatientInfoTest`.

+### Simplified creation of ITI-43/ITI-86 requests from existing DocumentEntries

+In the simplified XDS data model, the new method `addReferenceTo(DocumentEntry entry)` in the classes `org.openehealth.ipf.commons.ihe.xds.core.requests.RetrieveDocumentSet` and `org.openehealth.ipf.commons.ihe.xds.core.requests.RemoveDocuments` provides a convenient way to add a reference to the document, represented by the given document entry, to an ITI-43 or an ITI-86 request.

 ### IHE Profile Updates

 IPF 3.4 is compatible with IHE ITI Revision 14 (published on July 21, 2017), including changes from the following Change Proposals: